sahanh/EZCash/README.md

 require 'vendor/autoload.php';
 ```
 ### Prerequisites
 Once signed up with EZCash, Dialog will provide 2 keys for data encryption and decryption.
-You'll need these 2 keys to process transactions through EZCash gateway.
+You'll need these 2 keys to process transactions through the gateway.

-PHP Client required openssl extesion.
+PHP Client requires openssl extesion.

 ### Transaction Flow
 Generate a Form (Submit) -> Process Transaction at Dialog -> Redirected to our site